LuxoftSDL/sdl_evolution/proposals/NNNN-replace-pthread-implementation-with-threads-from-cpp11.md

  - some of the methods should be made as virtual
  - type of field handle_ can be defined as a template parameter.
- - static methods of Thread class makes sense to move to ThreadManager class.
+ - static methods of Thread class makes sense to move to ThreadManager.
  - also in ThreadManager could be moved functional from global functions `CreateThread()` and `DeleteThread()`

 Below is an approximate class diagram for working with multithreaded code: